SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 ### Writing the Exposition, Collaboration

-The next stage is the writing of the *exposition* itself.
+The next stage is the writing of the *exposition* itself, by the author.

 During the writing stage, it is common that the exposition in progress is shared with one or more other readers or collaborators.
 These collaborators can use the review notes system to leave feedback.
 There are three types of collaboration roles: